Stolen Generations Memorial

 Pastor Ray Minniecon then invited families from the area to lay wreathes, as well as Members on behalf of the Kinchela and Roylston Boys Home, Bidura, Cootamundra and Parramatta Girls Homes, and Bomaderry Children’s Home.

-During his speech, CEO Graham Boyd, who helped bring the memorial into being, reflected powerfully on its deep purpose.
+During her speech, Ms Dowe reflected powerfully on its deep purpose.
 “We cannot undo the wrong that was done.
 Those cries of children sobbing without their parents will echo forever.
 Many of those children are here today.
 I hope and pray that those who were impacted and now rest in our cemeteries will sense us in our gathering and, in spirit, that they know that we remember, that we care.
 Today, we recount their names.
 This memorial is a beacon… our gathering today shows that together we will find ways to a future of united efforts filled with dignity and, above all, hope.”

 - Unique Memorials